bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-2/learn-react-basics-by-creating-a-simple-calculation-game-part-2.md

 Note how I also added the **empty dependency array** to prevent the notorious infinite `useEffect` loop.

 What happens now is that when the component is rendered for the first time, `useState` is called and the `choices` array is empty.
 The JSX is rendered and nothing is displayed.
 However, directly after that, `useEffect` is called, which gets a question, updates the `question` state and the question is displayed.
-This happens so fast the user won't notice it.
+This is how React works and it happens so fast the user won't notice it.

 After answering the question, `getQuestion` should be called again, but this is not happening.
 The reason for that is the empty dependency array we passed to `useEffect`, which means the code is only called after the first render.